Campus Vision 2050

 Stay tuned for upcoming information about how the UNA is engaging with UBC’s Campus Vision 2050 initiative.

 The UNA Land Use Advisory Committee (LUAC) has compiled a list of questions to ask UBC regarding Campus Vision 2050.
-They have narrowed it down to the following topics.
-You can expand each topic for the list of questions.
-The LUAC will be sharing answers to the questions once we receive them from UBC.
+You can expand each topic for the list of questions from the LUAC and UBC’s responses.

 What percentage of the Endowment fund has come from revenue from land development to date?